open-quantum-safe/tsc/security/response-process.md

 It is also important to consider the impact on end-users.
 A longer response time can be tolerated for an experimental algorithm than for a standardized or standard-track algorithm.
 For severe vulnerabilities which the upstream is unlikely to patch in a reasonable time frame, OQS may opt to drop support---temporarily or not---for algorithms affected by the vulnerability and publish a security advisory immediately.

-#### Determining affected subprojects

-Part of the assessment should involve determining which subprojects are affected by the issue and how to fix the vulnerability throughout the OQS suite of [security-supported projects](#scope).
-Issues within liboqs, in particular, will impact almost every subproject.
-For every liboqs security advisory, advisories with the same CVE should be published on oqs-provider and the liboqs language wrappers instructing users to update the liboqs dependency.
-Additionally, since the [oqs Rust crate](https://crates.io/crates/oqs) installs a specific version of liboqs as part of its build process, every liboqs security release should have a corresponding liboqs-rust security release.

 ### Responding to the reporter